-AUSTIN – The Texas Health and Human Services Commission will host a virtual reception to highlight art submissions and contest winners from the Mental Health Creative Arts Contest on Wednesday, May 18.
+AUSTIN – The Texas Health and Human Services Commission is inviting the public to participate in a virtual reception on Tuesday, May 23, to highlight art submissions and contest winners from the Texas Mental Health Creative Arts Contest.

-This year’s theme is “Why Does Mental Health Matter to You?”
-The contest will open a conversation about mental health and stigma.
-The virtual reception will include a slideshow of the winning artwork, a poetry reading, a live question-and-answer panel with the artists, remarks from HHSC executive leadership, and an opportunity to vote for the People’s Choice Award.
+The virtual reception will include a slideshow of the winning artwork, a poetry reading, a live question-and-answer panel with the artists, remarks from HHSC executive leadership and an opportunity to vote for the People’s Choice Award.

 WHERE: This will be a virtual reception.

-People can vote now on the People’s Choice Award on the Gallery webpage.
-Winners across all age groups for original artwork, writing and photography will be announced prior to the reception and posted on the webpage for the Texas Mental Health Creative Arts Contest.
+Winners for original artwork, writing and photography across all age groups will be announced prior to the reception and posted on the Texas System of Care Gallery webpage.

 For more information about HHS programs, visit hhs.texas.gov.